RaytoneDeadfall/DeadfallServerFiles/README.md

 ### Stargate Teleporters Complete *(required)*

 Deadfall has a hard dependency on this mod.
-Certain areas of the map are physically inaccessible without teleportation, so the server **will not function as intended** without it.
+Certain areas of the map are physically inaccessible without teleportation, so the player experience **will not be complete as intended** without it.

 **Setup:**
 Copy `extras/CBD_PortalTeleporterSystem.json` to your server profile directory.